 Maybe not!
-Some companies in the past have offered half-price on sorghum seed for replanting failed cotton, but the net cost difference at the above seeding rates (~2 lbs./A for dryland) is minimal.
-If it causes you to pick a poorer hybrid, then it is not a good deal.
-Pick your hybrid first and ignore the half-price seed.
+We haven't seen this for a couple of years, but some companies in the past have offered half-price on sorghum seed for replanting failed cotton, but the net cost difference at the above seeding rates (~2 lbs./A for dryland) is minimal.
+If it causes you to pick a poorer hybrid, then it is NOT a good deal.
+I don't think the good hybrids are going to go on sale.
+Pick your hybrid first and ignore the half-price seed-or earnestly any seed cost!
 Once you have decided which hybrid you need only then look to see if you can get it at a lower cost.
 If not, shrug it off and plant the hybrid you selected.

 Limited but timely irrigation in grain sorghum.
 Many producers replanting to sorghum on what was irrigated cotton may consider limited irrigation.
-Although producers may convert failed irrigated cotton to dryland sorghum production, keep in mind that even one timely irrigation at boot stage just prior to flowering can substantially lift yield.
+Although producers may convert failed irrigated cotton to dryland sorghum production, keep in mind that even one or two timely irrigations at boot stage just prior to heading and flowering can substantially lift yield.
 Other timely irrigations may occur just prior to growing point differentiation (about 32 days after germination for a medium-maturity hybrid), especially if dry, and during grain fill after flowering.

 Sorghum fertility is often by-passed in an effort to minimize costs.
 Sorghum requires about 2 lbs.
 N per 100 lbs. of grain.
-If dryland deep soil moisture conditions remain favorable and an adequate planting rain occurs I expect good potential return in 2007 for side dressing limited N, particularly if applied by growing point differentiation.
-Many producers for irrigated cotton who put down preplant N will probably add little if any additional N for sorghum unless their sorghum yield goal is above 5,000 lbs./A.
+When dryland deep soil moisture conditions are present and an adequate planting rain occurs I then expect good potential return for side dressing limited N (knifed in, not broadcast on dryland fields), particularly if applied by growing point differentiation.
+Many producers for irrigated cotton who put down preplant N will probably add little if any additional N for sorghum unless their sorghum yield goal is above $5{,}000$ lbs./A. P_2O_5 requirement for grain sorghum is a low $0.35{-}0.40$ lbs./acre.

 A final note about sorghum, replant or otherwise: Expect more from your crop and do the little things that will help stand establishment, anchoring those brace roots (throw some dirt around the base of the plant), etc. In the words of one Dawson Co. farmer, "let's not farm sorghum the way we farm cotton."
-What D.P. means in part is that sorghum used to be planted by many producers with a buster planter (in the bottom), and the opportunity is there to readily move dirt around the base of the plant stand better as well as cover small weeds.
+What D.P. means in part is that sorghum used to be planted by many producers with a buster planter (in the bottom), and the opportunity is there to readily move dirt around the base of the plant to help the plant stand better as well as cover small weeds.

-Herbicides and grain sorghum: Dr. Brent Bean, Texas A&M-Amarillo, has summarized available herbicides and their use in grain sorghum.
-The information is posted at http://lubbock.tamu.edu/sorghum/pdf/sorgweedcontroltxhp07.pdf or call the A&M-Lubbock Center.
-This was prepared before it was announced that Milo-Pro (propazine) would be available in 2007.
+Herbicides and grain sorghum: Dr. Brent Bean, Amarillo, has summarized available herbicides and their use in grain sorghum.
+The information is posted at http://lubbock.tamu.edu/sorghum/pdf/sorgweedcontroltxhp07.pdf or call Lubbock's AgriLife Research &

+Extension Center.
+This was prepared before it was announced that Milo-Pro (propazine from Albaugh, Inc.) would be available in 2007.